Chemotherapy for Ovarian Cancer

 Germ cell ovarian cancer is often treated with combination chemotherapy.
 The most common combination is called BEP.
 It contains bleomycin, etoposide (VP-16), and cisplatin (Platinol).
 If the cancer does not respond or returns following initial treatment, other combinations may be used.3

 Ovarian stromal tumors are usually not treated by chemotherapy.
-When chemotherapy is needed, the combination used most often is carboplatin and paclitaxel, or PEB (includes cisplatin, etoposide, and bleomycin).3
+When chemotherapy is needed, the combination used most often is platinum-based chemo (paclitaxel/carboplatin, etoposide/cisplatin, or BEP).3

 Possible side effects of chemotherapy